Rodrigops27/MPC-EKF4FastCharge/README.md

 ## Acknowledgments & Copyright

-The original source code was developed by Prof. Gregory L. Plett and Prof. M. Scott Trimboli.
+The physics-based reduced-order model (ROM) for the NMC30 cell, as well as the Extended Kalman Filter (EKF) implementation (initKF.m and iterEKF.m), were originally developed by Prof. Gregory L. Plett and Prof. M. Scott Trimboli.

+The ROM single-step simulator [OB_step.m] included here is derived from their [outBlend.m] framework.

 This adaptation is provided with attribution for academic and educational purposes.